-The GEO Forum had four primary objectives in phase II.
-(1) One objective was to develop a set of recommendations for measuring and documenting student outcomes that comply with the expectations of the Texas Higher Education Coordinating Board and the Southern Association of Colleges and Schools.
-(2) Another objective was to minimize the burden on the institution and on faculty members in particular.
+The GEO Forum had three primary objectives in phase II.
+One objective was to develop a set of recommendations for measuring and documenting student outcomes that comply with the expectations of the Texas Higher Education Coordinating Board and the Southern Association of Colleges and Schools.
+Another objective was to minimize the burden on the institution and on faculty members in particular.
 The primary responsibility of CCCCD's faculty is and should remain to teach students.
 No matter how seemingly important or well intended, anything that distracts faculty members from that responsibility must not be permitted to significantly intrude on that primary role.
-(3) The third objective was to approach the assessment of student learning outcomes in the general education core curriculum from more than one perspective to provide for some means of verifying strengths and weaknesses in the core curriculum.
-(4) The final, and most important, objective was to develop recommendations that would lead to a system of measuring student learning in the general education core curriculum that will document the degree to which students benefit from their general education learning experiences and that will give faculty and administrators information they need to ensure continued or improved educational quality.
+The final, and most important, objective was to develop recommendations that would lead to a system of measuring student learning in the general education core curriculum that will document for students, lawmakers, and the public the degree to which students benefit from their general education learning experiences and that will give faculty and administrators information they need to ensure continued or improved educational quality.